Python Cheatsheet

 #!/usr/bin/env python # search and execute Python interpreter found

-, so the it is omitted from the examples, see also:
+Windows does not support shebang, so the it is omitted from the examples, see also:

-Object Class Example
+Object Class Examples

-Simple Person
+Simple Person Object

 import uuid